iCliniq Logo

 What Is Fungal Pneumonia or Pneumocystis Pneumonia?

-Pneumocystis pneumonia (PCP), or fungal pneumonia, is a severe infection caused by the fungus Pneumocystis jirovecii that causes the buildup of fluid and inflammation in the lungs.
+Pneumocystis pneumonia (PCP), or fungal pneumonia, is a severe infection caused by the fungus Pneumocystis jirovecii that causes fluid buildup and inflammation in the lungs.
 This fungus spreads through the air and is very common.
 Those people with medical conditions that weaken their immune systems, such as HIV-AIDS, or who take certain medications (such as corticosteroids) that reduce the body’s ability to fight foreign bodies and infections are predisposed to PCP, which makes them very sick.
 After the availability of antiretroviral therapy (ART) for HIV-AIDS, this incidence has been reduced, but PCP is still a public health concern.

 Scientists have changed this organism's classification and name since it first appeared in patients with HIV in the 1980s.
 Pneumocystis jirovecii was classified first as a protozoan but is now considered a fungus.
+PCP can also affect other body parts, including the lymph nodes, bone marrow, and liver.

 What Are the Symptoms of Fungal Pneumonia?